ohm-softa/ohm-softa.github.io/05ln-generics-2.md

 # Bounds on Type Arguments

 In the [previous class](/04ln-generics-1/), we implemented a very basic map, by storing the key-value tuples in an unordered linked list.
-Obviously, looking for a certain key in an unodered list is fairly inefficient-- the worst case is to check the whole list, resulting in a complexity that is linear in terms of the stored entries.
+Obviously, looking for a certain key in an unordered list is fairly inefficient-- the worst case is to check the whole list, resulting in a complexity that is linear in terms of the stored entries.

 A better way to organize the entries is to use a binary tree that stores the current key as well as links to subtrees with elements that are smaller ("left") and larger ("right").